 Our careers leader is Carol Wolstenholme.
 If you have any questions relating to the careers advice we give to pupils, you can contact her via email at firstname.lastname@example.org

-The academy’s careers strategy can be downloaded below:
+The academy’s careers strategy and careers programme can be downloaded below:

 Careers entitlement for Yeoman Park pupils/students

 A stable careers programme – You will follow a programme of careers education and guidance to help you learn about what is possible in the future and to help you make choices.
 You will have opportunities to build employability experiences in lessons across school to help you think about your skills and abilities and the sort of work and courses you can do in the future.
 When you go into P16 you will join the Pathfinders group to access opportunities to experience your P18 options and develop soft skills to aid you in your transition to adulthood.
 For those students who join our Life Skills centre you will prepare to move on from YPA through transition visits to your preferred placement and in activities to prepare you for adulthood.

 Learning from careers and labour market information – You will learn about future College options and supported work placements as well as day service provision to give you an informed choice of future options using visits to supported work placements, employers and education placements.
 You will also have visits from employers and take part in enterprise activities and careers events in school.

 Addressing the needs of each pupil – You will receive guidance at different stages and this advice will be tailored to your needs.
 Our careers programme embraces equality and diversity.

 Linking curriculum learning to careers – Curriculum learning is linked to careers wherever possible, building on employability experiences.